biffalo/handy-posh/README.md

 ### **windows-hardening.cmd**

->  Fixes some silly defaults in Windows 10/11 to reduce chances of TA gaining foothold on an endpoint.
+>  Fixes some silly defaults in Windows 10/11 and sets additional settings to reduce chances of TA gaining foothold on an endpoint.
 Heavily commented.
+Goal here is to be effective with least breakage.